-As shown in Figure 1, the proposed zoning amendment will increase the R3 zone by approximately 1000 m2 and reduce the P1 zone area by the same amount to adjust the development boundary allowing for a single site access and reduced hillside disturbance.
-The conceptual development boundary will meet the required minimum parcel size for the R3 zone, and is anticipated to meet frontage with some small adjustments to the layout.
+As shown in Figure 1, the proposed zoning amendment will increase the R3 zone by approximately $863 \text{ m}^2$ and reduce the P1 zone area by $849 \text{ m}^2$ to adjust the development boundary allowing for a single site access and reduced hillside disturbance.
+The conceptual development boundary will meet the required minimum parcel size and frontage for the R3 zone.
+Approximately 14m2 of the RC3 zone was required to be included in the amendment to accommodate the future parcel boundary of the multi-family lot adjacent to proposed road dedication for the extension of Canyon Crest Drive.

-The proposed Parks and Natural Area (P1) Zone is intended to accommodate both parks and natural areas for recreational and associated uses (Attachment 4).
+The proposed Parks and Natural Area (P1) Zone is intended to accommodate both parks and natural areas for recreational and associated uses (Attachment 4), which is proposed to be held as privately owned land as part of the development.
 The Low Density Multiple Residential (R3) Zone is intended to accommodate multiple residential in low density house form which includes duplex and townhouse forms (Attachment 5).